Who will lead South Africa's ANC? A look at top candidates

 One of South Africa's richest businessmen, the 65-year-old Ramaphosa is a veteran of the struggle for liberation from the country's former apartheid system of white minority rule and helped negotiate the transition to democracy.
 He turned his connections as a former union leader into business ventures that at times have proven controversial.
 Many South Africans remember that Ramaphosa was a board member of the Lonmin mine at the time of the Marikana massacre in 2012, when police shot dead 34 striking mine workers.

 Now deputy president, Ramaphosa has added his voice to the rising frustration in the country over Zuma and numerous corruption allegations.
-Last week, he even told a local radio station that he "would believe" the young woman who accused Zuma of rape more than a decade ago, before he became president.
+He even told a local radio station that he "would believe" the young woman who accused Zuma of rape more than a decade ago, before he became president.
 Zuma was acquitted.

 Despite being part of Zuma's administration, Ramaphosa has styled himself as a reform candidate who would steer South Africa away from the corruption scandals that have hurt the economy and briefly sent it into recession this year.